Frequently Asked Questions

 Towards Healing offers a range of counselling and support services:

 What is Child Protection?

 Child Protection is the steps taken to protect children from any harm.
-Towards Healing takes seriously their role in this process.
+Towards Healing takes seriously their role and the role of the Affiliates in this process.
 Many of the people who use our service have been harmed as minors by an adult.
-It is our belief that we need to share this information with the civil authorise so they can ensure children are currently safe from someone who has sexually harmed a child in the past.
-The Child Protection Administrator will work with both therapists and clients to ensure we enact this role in the most sensitive way possible for all parties.
+It is our belief that this information needs to be shared with the civil authorities so they can ensure children are currently safe from someone who has sexually harmed a child in the past..
 If you have any questions about our Keeping Safe Policy please email: [email protected]

 Who has access to my notes?